rdavislee/concepthub/design/brainstorming/API_SPECIFICATION.md

 **Request:**
 - Constructs `unique_name` from `{USERNAME}/{CONCEPT_NAME}` format
+- Sends `author_username` extracted from the `{USERNAME}` part of the command
 - Sends version number if specified (integer only, e.g., `1`, `2`, `10`)
-- Uses stored access token from `conceptual login` for authentication
+- Uses stored access token from `conceptual login` for authentication (optional)
+- The endpoint validates that the concept's author username matches the provided `author_username`

 **Response Processing:**
 - Receives files as a map of file paths to file contents